book_reviews_banner_image-81x81 A BIBLIOPHILE'S BLOG

 The Quest For The Happy Warrior

-The lack of any real knowledge beyond the basis of his Test career and his sadly early death were a source of frustration for sometime, but something that I found easy enough to live with until I got round to reading Garry Sobers’ 2002 published My Autobiography, the opening chapter of which is a heartfelt homily to the friend he lost in that tragic road accident in 1959.
+The lack of any real knowledge beyond the basis of his Test career and his sadly early death was a source of frustration for some time, but something that I found easy enough to live with until I got round to reading Garry Sobers’ 2002 published My Autobiography, the opening chapter of which is a heartfelt homily to the friend he lost in that tragic road accident in 1959.

 It was inevitable therefore that when, a few years later, I found an outlet for my musings on the subject of cricket and cricketers that one of the first subjects I wanted to write about was Collie Smith.

-There are books aplenty that have been written about Sobers, and I found material in those as well as books by or about Everton Weekes, Frank Worrell and Clyde Walcott as well as various histories of West Indies cricket and accounts of the few series in which Collie appeared.
+There are books aplenty that have been written about Sobers, and I found material in those as well as books by or about Everton Weekes, Frank Worrell and Clyde Walcott and also the various histories of West Indies cricket and accounts of the few series in which Collie appeared.
 But what I couldn’t track down was a biography of Collie himself, and I knew there was one as it had a passing mention on, of all places, his Wikipedia page.

 Where I couldn’t find any reference to the book, titled The Happy Warrior and written by Kenneth Chaplin, was in Padwick’s Bibliography of Cricket.
 The first edition of Padwick appeared in 1977, and an updated and expanded second edition seven years later.
 I did for a while think that perhaps it was one of those books that was written but never actually published, but then I did see a copy.
 It was in a dealer’s shop, but was not in great condition, was not substantial and, even if I could have overcome those concerns, was priced way in excess of what in those days I was prepared to pay for a cricket book.